CProject-io/LandingDocs/README.md

 ## 🧬 What is C-Project?
 C-Project is an open-source blockchain initiative that aims to revolutionize the energy sector through a novel Proof of Generation (PoG) consensus mechanism.
 By leveraging renewable energy generation as a validation method, C-Project promotes sustainability, reduces carbon footprints, and creates a decentralized, secure, and transparent ecosystem for energy infrastructure, DeFi, and beyond.

+* **Verifiable Sustainability:** Employs a novel Proof-of-Generation (PoG) consensus whose integrity is guaranteed through a robust multi-layer validation mechanism, combining direct energy measurement with contextual and environmental data to ensure the veracity of reported generation (see [Architecture](📁 docs/architecture.md)).

 ## 🌍 Our Philosophy
 C-Project is driven by a vision of environmental sustainability, technological innovation, and community empowerment.
 We believe in the power of open-source collaboration to solve global challenges.
 Our approach emphasizes transparency, inclusivity, and a meritocratic governance model where every contribution counts.